udaythakare/summary_generator/README.md

-Sure, here's a sample README file for your AI model trained on the Alpaca dataset for generating summaries:

----

 # AI Summarization Model

 This repository contains an AI model for generating summaries of news articles.
 The model has been trained on the Alpaca dataset, a variant specifically designed for the CNN/Daily Mail summarization task.